How to Choose a Linux Distro: The Complete Guide

 This comprehensive series breaks down the decision process into logical, manageable steps.
 Whether you’re a complete beginner looking for your first Linux experience, a current user considering a change, or an enthusiast exploring specialized use cases, this guide will help you make an informed choice.

 I’ve been using Linux for over twenty years across desktops, servers, and mobile devices.
-This series distills that experience into a structured framework to help you find the perfect distro for your needs.
+This series distills that experience into a structured guide to help you find the perfect distro for your needs.

 The Series: A Step-by-Step Guide